 Columbia Law School offers a Human Rights LL.M.
 Fellowship for individuals with extraordinary potential in the field of international human rights.
 The Fellowship is designed to support students pursuing an LL.M. degree at Columbia who show exceptional commitment and potential to use their education to become innovators and leaders in human rights practice and/or academia.

 The Human Rights LL.M.
-Fellowship is jointly coordinated by the Human Rights Institute and the Office of Graduate Legal Studies, which manages the School’s LL.M. and J.S.D. programs.
+Fellowship is jointly coordinated by the Human Rights Institute and the Office of Graduate Degree Programs, which manages the School’s LL.M., Executive LL.M., and J.S.D. programs.
 Fellowships offer partial to full waivers of tuition, and in some cases, a living stipend, depending on the applicant’s demonstrated level of financial need.